BluevaDevelopment/Documentation/blue-arcade/arenas.md

 - Each match runs in a **fresh temporary world** copied from a saved template.
 - The waiting lobby and each minigame have their own template ZIP.
-- No manual regeneration is needed - the world is deleted and recreated for every match.
+- No regeneration is needed - the world is deleted and recreated for every match.
 - Supports **Arena On Demand** for automatic extra instances.
 - Supports **AdvancedSlimePaper** for faster in-memory runtime worlds.